marvinmarnold/meteor-imsi-catcher-catcher/README.md

 # Overview
-`meteor-imsi-catcher` gives any meteor app the ability to function as an IMSI-catcher.
+`meteor-imsi-catcher-catcher` gives any meteor app the ability to function as an IMSI-catcher.
 If run on the client, the client should use whatever radios at its disposal to create Readings and send to the server.
 Detection can either take place on the client and/or the server.
 Each client will be responsible for providing a UI.